1. GETTING STARTED

-Until version 19.1, you should start the Editor via Portal, first selecting the Site which you would like to add Tips to.
-If you start from the Editor instead, you will receive a message with a link directing you to the Portal:
+Start the Editor via Portal, first selecting the Site which you would like to add Tips to or you can log in from the editor:

 2. CREATING TIPS

 To create a new Tip, first select the target website on the portal or editor.
 If you start from the portal, click on “Open Editor”.

 Once the editor is open, you will see two different Tabs on the right hand side of the screen.
 The green one with the dialog box is the one for creating Journeys.
 To create a new Tip, click on the purple tab with a little rocket.

 You will see your target website open on the editor.
 If you hover the mouse on that area, you will see that it selects whole elements with a red or green square, called selectors (see item 3 below).
 That is because Tips need to be associated with a given element on a page.